An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 A chest x-ray is nearly always taken on a patient admitted to the hospital to confirm a pneumonia diagnosis.

 X-rays are a form of electromagnetic radiation (like light).
 They are of higher energy, however, and can penetrate the body to form an image on film.
 Structures that are dense (such as bone) will appear white, air will be black, and other structures will be shades of gray depending on density.
-X-rays can provide information about obstructions, tumors, and other diseases, especially when coupled with the use of barium and air contrast within the bowel.
+X-rays can provide information about obstructions, tumors, and other diseases, particularly when coupled with the use of barium and air contrast within the bowel.

 A chest x-ray may reveal the following: